 As the virus spreads through the body, it damages the immune system and organs.
 Ultimately, it causes levels of blood-clotting cells to drop.
 This leads to severe, uncontrollable bleeding and finally death.

-As war against Ebola rages in West Africa the Fears of the outbreak “going global” are being continually voiced.
+As the war against Ebola rages in West Africa the Fears of the outbreak “going global” are being continually voiced.
 The first diagnosed case in a senior hospital doctor in the rural town of Gueckedou; spread to health workers and kin attending his funeral, and thus to the town of Macenta; and now, through kinship, trade, and transport networks, to the capital.
-However there is no clear reason to panic as this virus is yet been curtailed in Africa and countries all over the world are screening passengers detected with Ebola symptoms
+However, there is no clear reason to panic as this virus is yet been curtailed in Africa, and countries all over the world are screening passengers detected with Ebola symptoms

 Is there any cure?

-There is no breakthrough in cure for Ebola that can kill the virus.
-Though scientists are working on a new vaccine that may prevent infection, or at least hemorrhagic fever.
+There is no breakthrough in the cure for Ebola that can kill the virus.
+Though scientists are working on a new vaccine that may prevent infection or at least hemorrhagic fever.
 As of now experimental treatment includes injecting serum from the survivors that have high levels of antibodies against the virus in their blood.
 When symptoms of Ebola do begin following one can only provide Good nursing care, hospital treatment where IV fluids and antibiotics are given to prevent blood clotting and control fever.

-Some traditional Ebola vaccinations have also surfaced like taking a bath with hot salt water or eating Tulsi leaves though there is efficacy is not yet proven.
+Some traditional Ebola vaccinations have also surfaced like taking a bath with hot saltwater or eating Tulsi leaves though there is efficacy is not yet proven.

 I would love to hear from you and feel free to write to me at Vipul.email@example.com.
 I will try to keep updating this blog regularly and keep sharing what we learn on a daily basis with you all.
-Any queries about stem cells feel free tell more.
+Any queries about stem cells feel free to tell more.
 To learn what amazing things we are doing on a daily basis and be attuned to this exciting new field, please connect with us at +91-9654321400.